plotly/academy/_react/part-2.md

 ---
 title: The Basics
-description: Starting to write our first React.js application
+description: Starting to write our first React.js application, we learn how to structure our app and how to fetch data
 layout: post
 ---